FatimaNoor104/calculator-app/README.md

 - **Error Handling:**

-	- Handles errors such as division by zero and logarithms of non-positive numbers.
+	- Handles errors such as division by zero, square roots of negative numbers, and logarithms of non-positive numbers.